| Testimony on Conflict Diamonds

 right here to the United States since the US consumes two-thirds

+of all the diamonds produced for jewelry.
 In Angola, sanctions-busting led to a report released by a United

 Nations panel on March 15th of this year carefully documenting the